A Hospice Chaplain's Field Guide to Caregiving

 Grow better roots & connections... with breath & gratitude

 Gratitude changes our brain chemistry, breath and meditation does too.
-Richard Rohr, a Franciscan scholar and author, describes the second AA step - the awakening to the reality of a Power higher than ourselves, as very much like the idea of Gratitude Breathing (which is itself an adapted technique from HeartMath.)
-To align in coherence our head, heart and gut in such a way as to unify self & Self.
+Richard Rohr, a Franciscan scholar and author, describes this in the second step in AA - the awakening to the reality of a Power higher than ourselves, as very much like the idea of Gratitude Breathing (which is itself an adapted technique from the HeartMath folks.)
+To align in coherence with our head, our heart and our gut in such a way as to unify self & Self.
 These are truisms, which are still true, even when described from different points of view and philosophical frameworks.
 Redwoods would frame it as, branches, trunk and roots...

 • Leave a review.
 (It's important...)

-• Recommend the book & workshop to a friend who needs some renewability or better yet,
+• Recommend the book & this workshop to a friend who needs some renewability or better yet,

 • Pay it forward: buy a book & give it to them...